 On 10 August 1628 the kings ship The Vasa sunk near Stockholm on its maiden voyage.
 It lay on the seabed for 133 years before it was recovered in 1961.

 Gustavus Adolphus had a gift for organisation.
 He created an efficient administration.
 He also created a standing army, which had some of the best artillery in the world.
 In 1630 he decided to intervene in the Thirty Years War, which was being fought in Germany.
-Adolphus joined the war partly to help his fellow Protestants but also to increase wealth and power of Sweden.
-In 1631 he won a great victory at Breitenfelt.
-However in 1632 he was killed at the battle of Lutzen.
-After the kings death the chancellor, Alex Oxesnstein continued the war.
+Adolphus joined the war partly to help his fellow Protestants but also to increase the wealth and power of Sweden.
+In 1631 he won a great victory at Breitenfeldt.
+However, in 1632 he was killed at the battle of Lutzen.
+After the king's death the chancellor, Alex Oxesnstein continued the war.
 It finally ended in 1648.

 SWEDEN IN THE 18th CENTURY

 In 1700 Denmark, Poland and Russia attacked Sweden.
 The ensuing war became known as the Great Northern War.
 Charles XII led an army to Zealand in Denmark.
 As a result the Danes quickly capitulated.
-Afterwards the Swedes crushed the Russians at the battle of Narva in Estonia.
+Afterward, the Swedes crushed the Russians at the Battle of Narva in Estonia.
 From 1702 to 1706 Charles fought the Poles.

 During the early and mid 18th century Sweden prospered.
 The number of peasants who owned their own land greatly increased.
 Sweden exported vast amounts of iron and tar.
 The population grew from 1.5 million in 1721 to almost 1.8 million in the middle of the century.
 (The first Swedish census was held in 1749 and showed the country had a population of 1,764,724).
 In 1739 the Swedish Academy of Sciences was founded and in 1755 the New Testament was translated into Lapp.